 Those who found this page were searching for:

-- wordpress user types explained
+- wordpress roles explained

 - word press role explained

-- wordpress and users and roles
+- wordpress blog user roles

 - built in user roles in wordpress

 - displaying all user roles wordpress

 - wordpress in plain english

 - only editor and admin can see dashboard wordpress